ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes the owner and the group owner to vincent and staff respectively
 ##101-symbolic_link_permissions
 This script changes the owner and the group owner of _hello file  to vincent and staff respectively
+##102-if_only
+This scripts changes the owner of file hello to betty only if it is owned by guillaume
+##103-Star_Wars
+This scripts allows to play StartWars IV episode in the terminal